w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * Block storage and process allocation (data locality) need such information

-Nodes are organized in racks, racks are organized in data centers
+Nodes are organized in racks, and racks are organized in data centers.

 * Hadoop models such concepts in a tree-like fashion and computes the distance between nodes as their distance on the tree.